dnkh/MergeIntervals/doc/UnitTests.md

 ## Running unit tests

-To run the unit test, open a command line prompt in the **src/MergeInterval.Logic.Tests** folder and type:
+To run the unit tests, open a command line prompt in the **src/MergeInterval.Logic.Tests** folder and type:

 ```
 dotnet test